 Samsung recently released the latest iteration of its flagship smartphones.
 It includes a number of great smartphones including Galaxy S10, S10+ and Galaxy Fold.
 Samsung completely revamped the design of its flagship in this latest iteration.
 In this guide, I will guide you on how to track and locate lost Galaxy S10, S10+ or S10E via two methods that do not require any third-party app.

-Another exciting and innovative feature that has been introduced in this S10 line of smartphones is an ultrasonic fingerprint sensor that is fitted behind the display glass.
-The S10E has got 3100 mAh battery, whereas S10 and S10+ have been fitted with a 3400 mAh and 4100 mAh batteries respectively.
-The S10 Plus has got a performance edition that comes with 12GB of RAM and 1TB of internal storage.
+Another exciting and innovative feature that has been introduced in this Galaxy S10 line is an ultrasonic fingerprint sensor that is fitted behind the display glass.
+The S10E has got a 3100 mAh battery, whereas S10 and S10+ have been fitted with 3400 mAh and 4100 mAh batteries respectively.
+The Samsung S10 Plus has a performance edition that comes with 12GB of RAM and 1TB of internal storage.
 You can also get S10+ with 8GB RAM and 128 GB internal storage.
-Same is with S10.
+The same is with Galaxy S10.
 Although, you can get an S10E with 6 GB RAM.
-The good thing is all these phones have dual sim model and they also support Expandable memory.
+The good thing is all these phones have a dual sim model and they also support expandable memory via an SD card.